 There are five criteria in APGAR scoring.
 Each criterion is given points from 0 to 2.
 As you can see from the chart, each point means something.
 Your baby can receive at the most score of 10.
 But take note that it is rare for your baby to get a score of 10, this is because the test is conducted during the first few minutes after his birth.

-What Does APGAR Score Of 1 to 3 Indicate?
+What Does APGAR Score Of 3 or less Indicate?

-In the first minute score, if the score ranges from 1 to 3, it is an indication that your baby needs to be conducted with lifesaving measures.
+In the first minute score, the APGAR score of 3 or less is an indication that your baby needs to be conducted with lifesaving measures.
 This range is “concerning.”
 But some babies, such as premature babies, babies who had complicated deliveries, and those born via cesarean, are expected to have lower APGAR scores.

 What Does An APGAR Score Of 4 to 6 Indicate?